apache/pekko/docs/src/main/paradox/general/configuration.md

 @@@ note

-If you are writing an Pekko application, keep your configuration in `application.conf` at the root of the class path.
+If you are writing a Pekko application, keep your configuration in `application.conf` at the root of the class path.
 If you are writing an Pekko-based library, keep its configuration in `reference.conf` at the root of the JAR file.
 It's not supported to override a config property owned by